m0hanram/COVID-APP/README.md

 # COVID-APP
-Java application developed for Covid-19 Vaccination Camp Management System
+A Java application developed for Covid-19 Vaccination Camp Management System.
+The GUI is designed using JFrame and database integration done using MySQL.